Open-EO/openeo-processes/tests/README.md

 **Important:** The differentiation of null and NaN is to be discussed and reflected in the tests.
 See <https://github.com/Open-EO/openeo-processes/issues/480> for details.
-Also, several processes would be affected by <https://github.com/Open-EO/openeo-processes/pull/476>.

 ## Missing processes